 Sunglitz is a highlighting system developed by Farouk Systems.
 The Sunglitz Lightening System selectively subtracts color pigments from the hair just like the sun.
 The specially formulated pigments brighten and enhance tones to create incredible multidimensional highlights.

-Sunglitz products are ammonia free, and and gentle on the hair.
-The oil based product assists in smooth applications fortified with silk and botanicals to condition the hair leaving it full of shine.
+Sunglitz products are ammonia-free, and gentle on the hair.
+The oil-based product assists in smooth applications fortified with silk and botanicals to condition the hair leaving it full of shine.
 The silk protein and masking clay base helps with tightening and strengthening the lightener to the hair.
-Botanicals, herbs, panthenol, milk, amino acids and olive oil provides conditioning and moisture to the hair, leaving it smooth and shiny following the service.
+Botanicals, herbs, panthenol, milk, amino acids, and olive oil provide conditioning and moisture to the hair, leaving it smooth and shiny following the service.

 My Experience with Sunglitz

 As a hairstylist, I had been procrastinating on getting on board with the balayage highlighting technique.
 It’s kind of new and was definitely out of my comfort zone.
 I recently took a class on the Sunglitz Lighting System and decided that maybe it wasn’t so scary.
 The Farouk Systems instructor was very knowledgeable, eased my trepidations, and made it look fairly simple.

 I kind of dove in headfirst.
 My first client of the following business day was a perfect candidate for Sunglitz highlights.
 She likes subtle highlights, nothing streaky or too obvious, and wants as natural of a look as possible.

 I found the technique to be much easier than my fears lead me to believe.
 The results were beautiful.
 Seamless, pretty, and simply natural.
 By the end of the day, I transformed a total of five previously foil highlighted clients into Sunglitz balayage highlights.